albertyumol/albertyumol.github.io/_posts/2019-02-27-FourierTransform.md

 <div id="fb-root"></div>
 <script async defer src="https://connect.facebook.net/en_US/sdk.js#xfbml=1&version=v3.2"></script>

-Throughout my physics 'career', there is one mathematical trick that always haunts me.
-Be it signal analysis, optical systems, acoustics and of course image processing.
+Throughout my physics 'career', there is one mathematical 'trick' that always haunts me.
+Be it signal analysis, optical systems, acoustics and of course image processing, this 'trick' is omnipresent.
-You probably know what I mean if you've encountered these topics and a whole lot of applied math before.
+You probably know what I mean more or less if you have encountered these topics and have taken some applied mathematics courses before.
 I am talking about the all famous and magnanimous Fourier Transform (FT).
-I still hear my professors saying that everything is just a signal that can be described as a series of sines and cosines.

-Every scientist and engineer, before they get their degrees will have to master or be haunted by the FT.
+My ears still ring of the monotonous tone of my signal processing professor saying that "everything is just a signal that can be described as a series of sines and cosines".
+Every scientist and engineer, before they get their degrees will have to master FT one way or another.

 The Fourier Transform (FT) was formulated by Joseph Fourier in 1822 [1].
 He showed that a lot of mathematical functions could be represented as a sum of sines and cosines.